 Not all women with uterine fibroids will experience these kinds of troubles and many go on to have healthy pregnancies even with uterine fibroids present.

-Because there are risks to your fertility and possibly pregnancy, it is best to work to reduce fibroid growth, prevent formation of new fibroids and to maintain healthy lifestyle choices to continue working to bring about the best possible uterine health.
+Because there are risks to your fertility and possibly pregnancy, it is best to work to reduce fibroid growth, prevent formation of new fibroids, and maintain healthy lifestyle choices to continue working to bring about the best possible uterine health.

 Fibroids are two to three times more likely to develop in African American women compared to any other ethnicity.

 Important note: Medical procedures do not stop uterine fibroids from growing back.
 Lifestyle factors are a great way to support the body in preventing regrowth.